Social Programs at Father Jack’s Mission

-Our social programs provide the basic needs you and I take for granted.
-Far too many children and adults living within the barrios of the mission experience the raw ache of hunger day after day after day.
-The focus of our social programs is to help the poor of Chimbote get access to the most basic needs of human life … food, water, shelter, clothing and a safe place to sleep.
+Our mission’s social programs provide the basic needs most of us take for granted.
+Far too many children and adults living within the barrios we serve experience the raw ache of hunger day after day, the fear that comes during the darkness of night due to no electricity, and illness related to inadequate shelter from the elements.
+The focus of our social programs is to help the poor of Chimbote get access to the most basic needs of human life ….food, water, shelter, clothing and a safe place to sleep.
+Only when these needs are met is the next step out of poverty possible.

 Soup Kitchens

-More than 3,000 times per week, a man, woman or child in Chimbote reaches the front of the line in a soup kitchen and receives a bowl of soup, a plate of rice and a glass of juice.
-The cost—about 30 cents per meal—is primarily covered by Friends of Chimbote funds with some assistance from the Peruvian government.
-Jobs are provided to women within the barrios who proudly work as cooks and servers.
+More than 1700 times per week, a man, woman or child in Chimbote reaches the front of the line in a soup kitchen and receives a bowl of soup, a plate of rice and a glass of juice.
+The cost—about 44 cents per meal—is primarily covered by Friends of Chimbote funds with some assistance from the Peruvian government.
+Women living in the barrios proudly work as cooks and servers and in return they receive food for their families, instruction on nutritious meal preparation and recognition for their community service.

 Emergency Assistance

 Each and every day, unexpected needs arise among the poor of Chimbote: transportation to get a sick family member to the hospital or purchase medication, an unexpected school expense, paying a utility bill so power will not be shut off, or replenishing daily potable water supplies.
-Most families never have a safety net for such expenses.
-The mission employs trained social workers to evaluate families’ needs and determine those who have the highest need for short-term funds to survive.
+Most families do not have a safety net for such expenses.
+Thankfully, we maintain an emergency fund to assist those who have urgent needs to survive.
+Mission social workers assess and screen families in these situations and provide necessary assistance.